 - Appear drowsy or unresponsive

 - Severe Headache

-- Crying in a different way than the usual.
-Weak and high pitched cry
+- Crying in a different way than usual.
+Weak and high-pitched cry

-- Rashes or red spots that do not fad away easily
+- Rashes or red spots that do not fade away easily

 Babies younger than 2 months old with a fever of 100.4 degrees or higher should receive urgent medical help.
-They should not be given any medicine without the doctor’s prescription.
+They should not be given any medicine without a doctor’s prescription.